 For squeaky-clean pores, raid your fruit basket.
 When it comes to exfoliation, you have two main options: physical exfoliators (which we'll get into a little later) or the chemical kind.
 Alpha-hydroxy acids (AHAs) are a kind of chemical exfoliant that is plant-derived and commonly referred to as fruit acids (hence the fruit basket).
 One commonly used AHA is citric acid.
 The citric acid in lemons works to exfoliate the skin, clearing out any dirt or oil residing in your pores.

 To try an at-home lemon exfoliator, simply cut one in half and rub the juices over the affected area.
 Let it stand for five minutes and then rinse with lukewarm water.
 It should be noted that those with sensitive skin should pass on this at-home treatment, which has the potential to be irritating.
-And because exfoliation can make your skin more sensitive to sun exposure, diligent sunscreen application before, during, and after is a must.

 Deep Clean With Pore Strips